A Current Perspective on Encryption Algorithms

 experience with the preceding ciphers, a number of others were

-presented.
+developed during the early 90's.
 The better known of these include:

 As these ciphers are newer, there has not been as much opportunity for

 analysis.
 Some have already been adopted in a number of systems though.

 - a 64-bit, 16 round feistel block cipher with a variable length key,

 designed by B. Schneier in 1994.
 It is optomised for bulk data

 encryption (since key changes are slow), and uses four large 8*32 bit

 random substitution boxes generated from the supplied key, whose outputs are

 combined using addition and xor.
 Used in SSH and other packages, this